wombleton/gitlaw-nz/acts/B/Building Research Levy Act 1969.md

     *   (b) wilfully discloses any information in contravention of subsection (3)---

-    he commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200 or to both.
+    he commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200 or to both.

     (7) Where an offence under this section committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, any director, manager, secretary, or other similar officer of the body corporate, or any person who was purporting to act in any such capacity, he, as well as the body corporate, shall be guilty of that offence and shall be liable to be proceeded against and punished accordingly.

     Section 7(2): amended, on 1 July 1992, by section 92(1) of the Building Act 1991 (1991 No 150).

+    Section 7(5): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 7(6): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Expenditure of levies